Crime in Honduras: Mano Dura laws

 Another reason the Mano Dura policies have struggled to accomplish their goals is that the prison system in Honduras is not built to accommodate the increased volume of incarcerated individuals.
-Individual prisoner confinement is absent from the Honduran penal code, and this facilitates the grouping of prisoners and overcrowding of prisons.
-Prison overcrowding has in some ways made it easier for gangs to function because in many prisons there are not enough guards to safely monitor the prisoners.
-According to the CPTRT (Center for Prevention, Treatment and Rehabilitation of Victims of Torture and their Relatives) in 2004, there were 1,272 prison guards to attend to 10,300 inmates, which gives each guard the impossible task of tending to 8 inmates.
+Prison overcrowding has made it easier for gangs to function as there are not enough guards in many prisons to safely monitor the prisoners.
+According to the Center for Prevention, Treatment and Rehabilitation of Victims of Torture and their Relatives (CPTRT), there were 1,272 prison guards to attend to 10,300 inmates as of 2004, giving each guard the nearly impossible task of tending to 8 inmates.
 To maintain a basic level of security, the guards and inmates have agreed upon a prison order which allows prisoners a surprising amount of freedom but at the very least keeps them inside the confines of the prison.
 With more freedom inside the prisons, gang leaders can control the sale of food, commodities, and even the reception of visitors.
 In addition, given the relative security of their position in prison, they can safely organize and plan their criminal strategies.
 Another concern raised about these laws is their potential to be arbitrarily manipulated by law enforcement officials.
 Since people can be arrested for simple tattoos or hand gestures, police have to be trusted to correctly and fairly prosecute gang members.
 This process has clogged the judicial system to the point that the defendants are not always afforded fair trials.

-Leaded Gasoline

-Kevin Drum points out that Honduras had the highest concentration of lead per gallon of gasoline in the world in the early 1990s.
-Lead was eliminated in 1996.
-Drum estimates that based on a lead–crime hypothesis, violence should peak between 2014 and 2024, and that another five to ten years after the peak will be needed to see a decline in violence.